medialab/portic-storymaps-2022/README.md

 # Maintenance

-Regularly update the data with the following command.
+In order to collect freshest contents and data source, update the data with the following command :

 ```bash
 sh retrieve_data.sh
 ```

-You can update the thumbnails with the following command.
-Warning: thumbnails building can be capricious on some machines.
-Backup existing screenshots from `public/thumbnails` before re-running this script.
+You can update the thumbnails with the following command :

 ```bash
 yarn thumbnails
 ```

+*Warning: thumbnails building can be capricious on some machines.
+Backup existing screenshots from `public/thumbnails` before re-running this script.*

 # Contributing